-NPSG.01.01.01 Use at least two ways to identify patients or residents.
+Use at least two ways to identify patients or residents.
 For example, use the patient's or resident's name and date of birth.
 This is done to make sure that each patient or resident gets the correct medicine and treatment.

-NPSG.03.05.01 Take extra care with patients and residents who take medicines to thin their blood.
+Take extra care with patients and residents who take medicines to thin their blood.

 Record and pass along correct information about a patient's or resident's medicines.
-Find out NPSG.03.06.01 what medicines the patient or resident is taking.
+Find out what medicines the patient or resident is taking.
 Compare those medicines to new medicines given to the patient or resident.
-Make sure the patient or resident knows which medicines to take when they are at home.
+Give the patient or resident written information about the medicines they need to take.
 Tell the patient or resident it is important to bring their up-to-date list of medicines every time they visit a doctor.

-NPSG.07.01.01 Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the hand cleaning.

-World Health Organization.
+Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
 Set goals for improving hand cleaning.
-Use the goals to improve
+Use the goals to improve hand cleaning.